Dr. David William Voorhees, Director

 Board of Trustees

 Dr. Firth Haring Fabend

-Dr. William A. Starna, interim Vice President of the Board of Jacob Leisler Institute, is Professor Emeritus of Anthropology at the State University of New York College at Oneonta.
+Dr. William Starna (Ph.
+D., State University of New York at Albany, 1976), interim Vice President of the Board of Jacob Leisler Institute, is Professor Emeritus of Anthropology at the State University of New York College at Oneonta.
 He has held visiting and adjunct appointments at Queen’s University, Kingston, Ontario; the University at Albany; Binghamton University; and Hartwick College; and has served as adjunct curator of ethnology at the New York State Museum.
 A longtime student of the Iroquoian and Algonquian peoples of eastern North America, in addition to federal-state-Indian relations, he is co-editor of The Journal of Harmen Meyndertsz van den Bogaert (1988, 2013); Iroquois Land Claims (1988); Adriaen Van der Donck’s Description of New Netherland (2008); A Quaker’s Tour of the Colonial Northeast and Canada: The 1773 Travel Journals of Jabez Maud Fisher of Philadelphia (2014); and the two-volume Gideon’s People, Being a Chronicle of an American Indian Community in Colonial Connecticut and the Moravian Missionaries Who Served There (2009).
 His book From Homeland to New Land: A History of the Mahican Indians, 1600-1830 was published in 2013.

 Annette van Rooy